From Diary 2

 We are staying on the brink of a huge riverbed, flanked with huge trees.
 Wines are covering their bases, and every thing is green and lush.
 After breakfast, we head for The White Lady, of which this camp is named.
 It is some distance away, in the centre of the round, ancient mega volcano Brandberg.

 The area is a reservation due to the wonderful nature and the thousands of rock in carvings and paintings which can be found here.
 The oldest is believed to be 16.000 years old.
-We pay 25 N$ for the entrance and another 20 for the guide which we must have.
+We pay 25 N$ for the entrance and another 20 for the guide which is mandatory.
 Nice fellow, which walks with a book of Namibia's plants and animals.
 Guess he had have it for some time, he got a good grasp of what we see.

 In the distance, the peak of Brandberg appears.
 It can only be seen from inside the area.
 It seems like there always is a small cloud over it.

-After an hour walk, we reach the most famous of the in carvings and paintings.
+After an hour's walk, we reach the most famous of the in carvings and paintings.
 Under a rack shelf, many hand size figures can be seen.
 Some are real old, some more recently.
-The White Lady i actually a shaman, with his half ostrich egg on a stick.
+The White Lady is actually a shaman, with his half ostrich egg on a stick.
 Other figures are hunters and their pray.

 After two hours, we are back at the car.
 We drive back to Uis to fill the tank, and then round the Brandberg's to Messum Crater of D2342.
-The whole area is dominated by fine or rough gravel wit few of many rocks on, and some huge piles of huge, dark brown granite boulders.
-One huge, almost flat hillside are covered with a 30 centimetre high Aloe, and the gravel in between the plants are almost barren.
+The whole area is dominated by fine or rough gravel with a few or many rocks on, and some huge piles of huge, dark brown granite boulders.
+One huge, almost flat hillside is covered with a 30 centimetre high Aloe, and the gravel in between the plants are almost barren.
 Here is just one little, but incredible fat "Euphorbia sardinii".
 Guess it is a Commiphora dinteri, but it smells like sardines!